Some of the members of Puna 'Ukulele & Kanikapila Association,|

 Nitely at 5pm, enjoy Hawaiian music at Lava Lava Beach Club at Waikoloa Beach Resort, on Anaeho'omalu Bay.

-Mondays from 11am to 12pm at Kaloko National Historical Park in Kona, there is a kanikapila led by Rance Pinao; beginning 'ukulele instruction is
+Mondays at 10am at Kaloko National Historical Park in Kona, there is a beginners' `ukulele class with Teri Stewart and a kanikapila led by

 Monday nights, Lorna Lim performs with a hula dancer from 6-7:45pm pm at the Atrium at the Mauna Lani Bay Hotel.
 Free.